aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ### Target waking up
 This section only applies if all of the following is true:

-- The target had the `Sleep` [condition](../Actors%20states/Conditions.md) at the start of the method
+- The target had the [Sleep](../Actors%20states/BattleCondition/Sleep.md) condition at the start of the method
 - The property isn't `Sleep`
 - target.`hp` is above 0
 - The final damage amount calculated earlier is above 0.
 NOTE: [CalculateBaseDamage](CalculateBaseDamage.md) may override this if the property is one of the status infliction one (except `Flip`) and the infliction occured because this clause isn't part of the damage calculation.
 This means that if the amount is 0, but an infliction removing `Sleep` occured, the `cantmove` won't change which is a different logic than this method enforces
-- There was no `DamageOverride` of `DontAwake` processed earlier
+- There was no [DamageOverride](DamageOverride.md) of `DontAwake` processed earlier
 - If the target is an player party member, the `HeavySleeper` [medal](../../Enums%20and%20IDs/Medal.md) must not be equipped

 If all of the above are fufilled, the following happens:

-- [RemoveCondition](../Actors%20states/Conditions%20methods/RemoveCondition.md) is called to remove the `Sleep` [condition](../Actors%20states/Conditions.md) on the target
+- [RemoveCondition](../Actors%20states/Conditions%20methods/RemoveCondition.md) is called to remove the [Sleep](../Actors%20states/BattleCondition/Sleep.md) condition on the target
 - target.`isasleep` is set to false
 - target.`cantmove` is set to 1.
-NOTE: this is incorrect because it means for a player party member, that remaining actor turn will advance immeidately after the enemy phase so they get to act, but for an enemy party member, they loose their entire main turn because the actor turn won't advance after the player phase
+NOTE: This is incorrect because it means for a player party member, that remaining actor turn will advance immeidately after the enemy phase so they get to act, but for an enemy party member, they loose their entire main turn because the actor turn won't advance after the player phase
 - [UpdateAnim](../Visual%20rendering/UpdateAnim.md) is called with true as the onlyplayer

 ### `LifeSteal` processing